KittyGiraudel/site/_posts/2014-01-15-sass-string-to-number.md

 Hey people!
 I am currently working on a JSON parser in Sass (yes, you read right) thus I faced an issue I thought unsolvable until now: casting a string into a number in Sass.
 Needless to say I found a solution!
 Even better, I found a solution to convert a string into a valid CSS length you can use as a CSS value, in calculations and stuff.

 I have to say I am pretty proud with what I have come up with.
 Not only does it work, but it is also very simple and from what I can tell quite efficient.
-This may be a bit slower for very large numbers but even there I'm not sure we can feel the difference in compilation time.
-It also lacks of support for very scientific notation like `e` but that's no big deal for now.
+This may be a bit slower for very large numbers but even there I’m not sure we can feel the difference in compilation time.
+It also lacks of support for very scientific notation like `e` but that’s no big deal for now.

 ## Building the function

 As I said, the function is actually simple.
 It relies on parsing the string character after character in order to map them to actual numbers.
 Then once you have numbers &mdash; well &mdash; you can do pretty much any thing.
-Let's start with the skeleton, shall we?
+Let’s start with the skeleton, shall we?

 ```scss
 @function number($string) {